 Ron Schreck.
 Ron lives in North Carolina and flies his RV-8 "Miss Izzzy" in IAC competition in the Sportsman Category.
 He is currently IAC's Northeast Region Director.

 Michael Church.
 Michael is an IAC member from California.
 He founded Sunrise Aviation and is a nationally respected flight training authority, honored by the FAA as Safety Counselor of the Year.
 He has also been recognized as a Master Flight instructor and Master Aerobatic flight instructor.
 He has logged more that 11,000 hours of flight instruction.

 Tom Rhodes.
 Tom is an active member, pilot and contest judge of the International Aerobatic Club.
 Tom has numerous IAC awards including second place trophies at the U.S. National Aerobatic Championships; Intermediate and Sportsman categories.

 A.J.
 Hefel.
-A.J. is a charter member of IAC119, the Air Capital Eagles, in Wichita, KS.
-He flies his Laser at IAC competitions in the Advanced catergory.
+A.J. is a charter member of IAC119, the Air Capital Eagles, in Wichita, Kansas.
+He flies his Laser at IAC competitions in the Advanced category.
 He is also an aerobatic judge and the current South Central Region Director.